 - Collaborate more equitably with our partners by uncovering hidden power dynamics, recognizing that community partners are best positioned to lead, and working proactively with partners to determine the best role Delta can take in collaborations.

 - Communicating with funders about DEI dynamics in their grantmaking.

-- Utilize our communications and fundraising channels to amplify partner community organizations and groups led by BIPOCs.
+- Utilize our communications and fundraising channels to amplify partner community organizations and groups led by people of color.

 - Curate resources to help build our organizational capacity around intersectional DEI concepts.